Misspecification-robust amortised simulation-based inference using variational methods: Appendix

 \subsection{Training Procedure}

-In every task, RVNP is defined using a variational posterior model based on a \textbf{rational quadratic spline (RQS) flow} with $B=10$ and $15$ knots.
+In every task, RVNP is defined using a variational posterior model based on a \textbf{rational quadratic spline (RQS) flow} with $B=10$ and $15$ knots using the masked autoregressive flow architecture template of \cite{papamakarios2018maskedautoregressiveflowdensity} and implemented using the \texttt{flowjax} python package.
 The depth of the flow is set to $5$ layers, while the neural network conditioner has a hidden block dimension of $52$.
 The flow dimension is the dimension of $\theta_{\text{dim}}$, and the conditioning dimension corresponds to that of $x_{\text{sim}}$.
 The simulator flow has the same architecture as the input and output dimensions swapped.

-The importance weighted autoencoder objective was trained with a batch size of $1024$ over $500$ iterations, using the Adam optimizer with learning rate $10^{-3}$, momentum term $\beta_1 = 0.9$, $\epsilon = 10^{-8}$, weight decay $10^{-5}$, gradient clipping at $10.0$, and a warmup schedule of $1000$ steps.
+The importance weighted autoencoder objective was trained with a batch size of $1024$ over $500$ iterations, using the Adam optimiser with a learning rate of $10^{-3}$, momentum term $\beta_1 = 0.9$, $\epsilon = 10^{-8}$, weight decay $10^{-5}$, gradient clipping at $10.0$, and a warmup schedule of $1000$ steps.
 Early stopping is applied with a patience of $100$ iterations, and $10\%$ of the data is reserved for validation.
 In the forward modelling of the posterior and the simulator, $K_{\text{obs samples}} = 30$ is the number of samples used in the importance weighting.
 In each task, the simulator was trained using the same optimiser parameters but using the maximum likelihood loss.
+When sampling with sampling-importance-resampling, we use $5000$ particles per observation and sample $100$ times per particle.

 \textbf{Neural Statistic Estimator} To train the neural statistic estimator on the InfoMax objective, we adopt a neural statistic and a discriminator model.
 We use the same optimiser parameters and batch size for the main training routine.
 All models are implemented in \texttt{Equinox} and trained using JAX.
 The encoder outputs a deterministic latent representation $z$ without variational sampling, and the discriminator maximises the mutual information between $z$ and $\boldsymbol{\theta}$.
 The spectra encoder uses one-dimensional convolutional feature extraction and global attention modelling using a Conformer block.
 The hidden dimension for both the embeddings and the discriminator is 100.
 We describe the algorithm in \ref{alg:spectra}.